spodin/jcef/README.md

 # JCef

-Tiny library to work with CEF (Common Event Format) format.
+Tiny, zero-Dependency library to work with CEF (Common Event Format) format.

 CEF (Common Event Format) is a standard for the interoperability of event or log generating devices and applications.
 The standard defines a syntax for log records.
 It comprises of a standard prefix